Alexan0103/Alexan0103/README.md

 <summary> 💻 Dream stack: </summary><br>

   - React, Next.js,
-  - CSS Frameworks: Bootstrap, TailwindCSS
+  - CSS Frameworks: Bootstrap, TailwindCSS,
   - Some Libraries,
   - CMS and PHP,
   - __and a lot more...__